abusofianid/awesome-digital-tools/README.md

 ## Awesome Digital Tools 🚀
 A curated collection of platforms across development, data, design, writing, marketing, collaboration, cloud, and more.
-This list is continuously updated to help IT and digital professionals discover high-quality tools
+This list is continuously updated to help IT and digital professionals discover high-quality tools.

 ---

 ### 📑 Table of Contents